rubenv/pofile/README.md

   Originally based on node-po (written by Michael Holly).
 Rebranded because node-po is unmaintained and because this library is no longer limited to Node.JS: it works in the browser too.

+  Changes compared to node-po:

+  * Proper handling of async methods that won't crash your Node.JS process when something goes wrong.
+  * Support for parsing string flags (e.g. fuzzy).
+  * A test suite.
+  * Browser support (through Browserified and bower).